thanhhoa214/ronin-wallet/README.md

 ## Build

-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/apps` directory.
-- FE app: `nx build ronin-wallet`
+- FE app: `npm run build:ronin-wallet`
+- FE app as a Chrome extension: `npm run build:ronin-wallet:extension`
-- API app: `nx build ronin-wallet-api`
+- API app: `npm run build:ronin-wallet-api`